 What is Mucopolysaccharidosis Type II?

-For males with MPS II, the onset of symptoms and disease severity can be variable.
+For individuals with MPS II, the onset of symptoms and disease severity can be variable.
 Characteristic features include coarse facial features (broad noses, large tongues, and thick lips); enlarged heads; recurrent ear infections; enlarged livers and spleens; hernias; thickened, pebbled skin; and short stature.
 Generally, individuals with a severe form of the condition present with symptoms between 18 months and four years of age.
-Approximately two-thirds of affected males will have central nervous system (CNS) involvement, leading to severe neurological decline and intellectual disability.
+Approximately two-thirds of affected individuals will have central nervous system (CNS) involvement, leading to severe neurological decline and intellectual disability.
 Other major features include skeletal abnormalities (short stature, joint deformities, and limited joint mobility); hearing loss; heart abnormalities; and airway obstruction, which leads to pauses in breathing and progressive respiratory disease.

 For individuals with a milder form of MPS II, the onset of non-CNS-related symptoms can occur in infancy or early childhood, although onset can also occur later than in those with a severe form of MPS II.
 The severity of the disease and its progression can vary significantly, but heart disease and hearing loss are still common.
 Individuals with a milder form of MPS II often have normal neurologic and motor development.